 • that NHEP is a collaboration of the Department of Health and Human Services (DHHS), and Southern New Hampshire Services (SNHS).

-NHEP Portfolio & Job Search Information
+NHEP Communication Method Permission, Portfolio, & Job Search Information

 • the Form NHEP225, NHEP Planning for Success: Job Readiness Portfolio, and Form NHEP267, Job Readiness Activity Verification Form, to all attendees at the NHEP Orientation in the Job Readiness activity.
 Prior to their next NHEP appointment, participants are expected to complete work in the NHEP Portfolio and verify time spent completing Job Readiness activities using the Form NHEP267, so that work efforts count towards federal participation hours;